 Course Director: Craig Jensen, M.D.

-The goals of this course are to provide an introduction to clinical cardiology including determinants and measurements of cardiac function, electrocardiography, approach to diagnosis and treatment of cardiac rhythm disorders, heart sounds and murmurs, heart failure, acute coronary syndromes, sudden cardiac death, cardiomyopathies, pericardial diseases, valvular heart disease, peripheral vascular disease and congenital heart disease.
-The pathophysiology, prevention and management of atherosclerosis, various clinical manifestations of ischemic heart disease, valvular heart disease, cardiac arrhythmias as well as prevention and treatment of hypertension, hyperlipidemia and other cardiovascular risk factors as well as treatment of various prevalent heart diseases such as heart failure and coronary artery disease will be considered.
+The goals of this course are to provide introduction to clinical cardiology including the heart as a pump, electrocardiography and treatment of cardiac rhythm disorders, heart sounds, heart failure, acute coronary syndromes, sudden cardiac death, cardiomyopathies, pericarditis, valvular heart disease and congenital heart disease.
+The pathophysiology, prevention and management of atherosclerosis, ischemic heart disease, valvular disease, cardiac arrhythmias as well as prevention and treatment of hypertension and other cardiovascular risk factors as well as treatment of various prevalent heart diseases such as heart failure and coronary artery disease will be considered.

 Critical Thinking and Problem Solving: MBCTP-MAIN

-The goal of the course is to ensure pre-clinical students develop a positive system for critical thinking and medical problem solving using integrated, patient-based case vignettes.
+The goal of the course is to ensure pre-clinical students develop a system for critical thinking and medical problem solving using integrated, patient-based cases.
 Students will work through cases using a team-based approach.
 Students will build a problem-solving framework that focuses on asking appropriate questions, acquiring accurate information, analyzing the evidence and articulating a rational argument.
-Students will examine how they think and deal with ambiguity in decision making so they will be able to effectively deal with complex problems.
 Additionally, in order to develop life-long learning skills needed to be an exemplary student/doctor, students will identify and apply self-regulated learning strategies to include metacognitive awareness and self-reflection throughout the course.

 The goals of this course are to provide the fundamentals for understanding the pathophysiology of common endocrine disorders; provide an understanding and knowledge of the pertinent history, clinical exam findings, and diagnostic clinical testing/strategies utilized for common endocrine disorders; provide an understanding and knowledge of the principles of endocrinology and treatment strategies; and to reinforce the application of and integration of clinical findings to diagnostic differentials and treatment for endocrine disorders to prepare the learner to transition from the classroom to the clinical setting.